Crunch-io/scrunch/docs/order.md

 Elements of the Hierarchical Order
 ----------------------------------

-There are two types of elements contained within the `order` property:
+There can be two types of elements contained within the `order` property:
 - `scrunch.datasets.Variable` objects.
 - `scrunch.datasets.Group` objects, which group together variables and other groups in a particular order. `Group` objects have a `name`